Posted in Euphrates Voyage, Saturnius McWhirr stories

 Just then, there was the loud report of a gunshot.
 A bullet whizzed overhead.

-“Hit the deck!” yelled Captain Lanyard.
-We dove behind a low dune.
+“Hit the deck!” yelled McWhir as we dove behind a low dune.

 He grabbed a carbine and returned fire, all the while expostulating in fine preacherly style: